mgiagnoni/LyraAdminBundle/Resources/doc/index.rst

 bundles that make part of **Lyra CMS**, however it can also be used independently from the CMS as a standalone standard Symfony2 bundle.

-This is a work in progress and many essential features are still missing.
-However existing features should work and it should be possible to successfully follow the basic (currently incomplete) ``Getting started`` tutorial you will find below.
+This is a work in progress and documentation is still incomplete, however many features already work and it should be possible to successfully follow the basic ``Getting started`` tutorial you will find below.

 If you test the bundle and find errors please use the GitHub issue tracker to report them.
 Suggestions are also welcome.